veggiemonk/awesome-docker/README.md

 * [Docker Grand Ambassador](https://github.com/cpuguy83/docker-grand-ambassador) This is a fully dynamic docker link ambassador. + [Article](http://docs.docker.com/articles/ambassador_pattern_linking/)
 * [confd](http://www.confd.io/): Manage local application configuration files using templates and data from etcd or consul.

-## Deployment and Infrastructure
-* [Centurion](https://github.com/newrelic/centurion): Centurion is a mass deployment tool for Docker fleets.
-It takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
-* [Longshoreman](https://github.com/longshoreman/longshoreman): Longshoreman automates application deployment using Docker.
-Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
-* [Clocker](https://github.com/brooklyncentral/clocker): Clocker creates and manages a Docker cloud infrastructure.
-Clocker supports single-click deployments and runtime management of multi-node applications that run as containers distributed across multiple hosts.
-It leverages [Weave][weave] for networking and [Brooklyn][boorklyn] for application blueprints.
-* [Docket](https://github.com/netvarun/docket): Custom docker registry that allows for lightning fast deploys through bittorrent by [@netvarun](https://github.com/netvarun/)

 # Slides
 * [Docker Slideshare Account](http://www.slideshare.net/dotCloud)